gasongjian/reportgen/README.rst

 reportgen
 ===========

-Release v0.1.7
+Release v0.1.8

 *reportgen* is a Python library for creating and updating analysis report.

 Release History
 ------------------
-0.1.8(进行中，还未发布)
+0.1.8(2018-03-28)

+- Add subpackages metrics and preprocessing which contain entropy,WOE,discretization etc..
+- Add associate analysis(FP growth): frequent_itemsets and association_rules.
-- Add utils,为有目标变量的数据的自动化分析打造基石.
+- Add functions :ClassifierReport,type_of_var.
+- Fix the logic of package.
 - Fix some bugs.

 0.1.6(2017-12-06)